 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 Western esotericism is used as an umbrella term for a wide variety of historical traditions that were traditionally neglected in academic research but have been moved to the foreground in recent years.
 These include “gnostic,” Hermetic, or theurgical currents in late antiquity, the so-called “occult sciences” (astrology, alchemy, magic), Jewish and Christian kabbalah, theosophy, Rosicrucianism, illuminism, occultism, spiritualism, and related trends in modern and contemporary culture such as new age and occulture.

-What is the role and meaning of these currents within the cultural and intellectual history of Western society.
-How does popular representation relate to historical fact?
+What is the role and meaning of these currents within the cultural and intellectual history of Western and non-Western cultural domains?
+How does their popular perception relate to historical realities?
 What implications does research in this field have for established paradigms in the humanities?
 Located at the UvA is the leading international centre for research and education in this area of study.

-Research is focused on the history of so-called ‘Western esotericism’ (the most conventional term for the discipline as a whole) since Classical Antiquity to the present, but with an emphasis on the period starting from the Renaissance.
-A collective feature of all projects is the principal emphasis on the complex interrelations between ‘esoteric’ ideas and mainstream Western intellectual and cultural history.
-Current research themes include:
+Research is focused on the history of so-called ‘Western esotericism’ (a conventional term for the discipline as a whole) from late antiquity to the present, and on the complex interrelations between “esoteric” ideas and mainstream intellectual and cultural history.

 Due to its interdisciplinary approach, the Research Master’s forms the perfect starting point for eventual PhD research within virtually all humanities disciplines.